squireChuck/voz-da-gente/README.md

 5. Felt good to have the apiController pass off processing to a service - cut down a lotta code noise in the controller.

 6. Got some Aurelia action (with the aurelia-http-client extra) going on!
 Like the split between view/html/css and behavior/js.

+7. For international/accented chars, used the node library 'querystring' to escape the word before sending it to Forvo's api.
+This fixed the bug that prevented words like 'aplicação' from getting voice clip results.

+8. Aurelia's data binding made easy work of displaying a bunch of dropdown options from an api response.